 system.cpu.utilizationis defined as the difference in

-system.cpu.timemeasurements divided by the elapsed time.
+system.cpu.timemeasurements divided by the elapsed time and number of CPUs.

 io - an instrument that measures bidirectional data flow should be called